If You Fall in One of These 4 Categories, You Should Buy Postage Now

 The price changes are actually more calculated than you might think.

 In 2014, the U.S. Postal Service got permission to raise stamp prices by 3 cents (from 46 cents to 49 cents) for a two-year period.
-The hike was essentially a fundraiser for the Postal Service, which doesn’t receive any government funding.
+The hike was essentially a fundraiser for the Postal Service, which doesn’t receive any government funding — thus you still receive your mail during a government shutdown.
 Instead, it makes all its money off us mailing things.

 Stamp prices are typically tied to the rate of inflation, so when the two-year special increase expired in spring of 2016, stamp prices dropped back to 47 cents — which was in accordance with the inflation rate.

-This month’s increase is just another turn in the inflation game, but it seems more severe because we just played this back-and-forth game.
+This month’s increase is just another turn in the inflation game.